prkcder/hackday/README.md

 **Objective 8:** (80 pts) Given two (single) strands of DNA, provide an interface that allows finding the longest common subsequence of the two.
 Recall that common subsequences need not be consecutive.

-## **Innovation**
-Have an idea for an innovative feature for this project?
-Each accepted innovation that is completed will earn you a total of 50 points.

-**Innovations must meet the following criteria:**
-- Must have completed at least 70% of all objectives
-- Must be a new idea (creative and original) - talk to an organizer first
-- Must not cause any regression in user experience